blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 1987: First Intifada
 	- Lasted till 1993

+- 1987: US recognized PLO as a terrorist state

 - 1988: Jordan relinquishes West Bank to PLO
 - 1988: PLO establishes the State of Palestine

 - 1991: Madrid Conference
 	-

-- 1993 Oslo Peace Accords
+- 1993 Oslo I Peace Accords
 	- Derailed by Terrorism
-- 1995 Oslo II
+- 1995 Oslo II Peace Accords
 	-

 - 2000: Israel left the buffer zone in Lebanon
 	- Why:
-		- UN Security council 425
+		- UN Security council 425 (1978)
 - 2000: Hezbollah started
 	- Why:
 		- They took the retreat as a sign of victory